rust-lang/rfcs/text/0000-cargo-binary-dependencies.md

 ```

 Note that cargo cannot help you ensure these artifacts are available at runtime for an installed version of a binary; cargo can only supply these artifacts at build time.
 Runtime requirements for installed crates are out of scope for this change.

-If you need to depend on multiple types of artifacts from a crate, such as both a binary and a cdylib from of a crate, you can supply an array of strings for `artifact`: `artifact = ["bin", "cdylib"]`.

 By default, a dependency with `artifact` specified will serve only as an artifact dependency, and will not serve as a normal Rust dependency, even if the dependency normally supplies a Rust library.
 If you need to depend on artifacts from a crate, and also express a normal Rust dependency on the same crate, you can add `lib = true` to the dependency; for instance: `cratename = { version = "1.2.3", lib = true, artifact = "bin" }`.
 (This applies to Rust `lib`, `rlib`, or `proc-macro` crates, all of which use the same `lib = true` option.)